ceciliabinck/cook-with-me/README.md

 # Features Left to Implement

-- The feature where you can invite friends be join you cookbook.
+- The feature where you can invite friends to join you cookbook.

 # Technologies Used

 ## Languages

 - Markdown
 - HTML
 - CSS
-- Jquery
+- Jquery/JavaScript
 - Python

 ### Tools & Libraries